CARRY THE PARALYTICS TO JESUS

 Beloved, is there anyone in your family or among your friends who is still a spiritual paralytic?

-Don’t condemn or abandon him to perish in his sins, under the oppressive yoke and bondage of the devil.
+Don’t condemn or abandon him/her under the oppressive yoke and bondage of the devil to perish in his/her sins.
 Rather, have compassion on him and carry him to the Saviour, the Lord Jesus Christ today.